Mr Bones

 Mr. Bones is a 2001 South African comedy film directed by Gray Hofmeyr.
 Leon Schuster starred in the title role.
 He also created the story and co-wrote the screenplay.
-The film sets African "tradition" in opposition to forces of ambition and greed in contemporary South Africa, and plays on reversals of racial stereotypes for its humour.
+The film sets Southern African "tradition" in opposition to forces of ambition and greed in contemporary South Africa, and plays on reversals of racial stereotypes for its humour.

 The film grossed R33 million, making it the highest grossing South African film of all time, until it was beaten by its sequel, Mr. Bones 2: Back from the Past (grossing R35 million), itself surpassed by Titanic in South Africa's box-office history.

 Plot

-The film begins in Kuvukiland, a kingdom somewhere in Southern Africa.
-Mr. Bones arrives as a baby, the sole survivor of an airplane crash that happens nearby.
-He grows older and becomes the bone-throwing prophesier for the kingdom.
-King Tsonga, ruler of Kuvukiland, longs for a male child to be heir to the throne.
-After having seventeen children, all of them girls, he gives up hope, until he remembers fathering a boy decades before in Sun City.
+A small aircraft crashes in Kuvukiland, a kingdom ruled by King Tsonga.
+The only survivor is a baby who scares off a lion with his farts.
+An impressed Tsonga raises the infant as his own and names him Mr. Bones, after the child proves himself capable of predicting the future using bones.
+Years later, an elderly Tsonga longs for a male heir to the throne.
+When Bones reads that he may already have had a son, Tsonga reveals to Bones that he had a one-night stand decades before in Sun City.
 He immediately sends Mr. Bones to find the future prince.

 At the same time golf star Vince "The Prince" Lee, along with his coach, The Wild Boar, arrives in Sun City for a golf tournament.
-A local casino owner, Zach Devlin, places a huge bet on Vince Lee winning the tournament, but just before it begins, Wild Boar is injured in a freak accident when a passing plane drops a wild boar on him.
-He quickly recovers, but is held against his will in a local hospital.
-Without his coach, Vince Lee plays terribly, until he meets the eccentric Mr. Bones, who believes him to be the actual prince, and gives him a lucky streak.
+A local casino owner, Zach Devlin, places a huge bet on Vince winning the tournament, but just before it begins, Wild Boar is injured in a freak accident when a passing plane drops a wild boar on him.
+He quickly recovers, but is confined to a hospital.
+Without his coach, Vince plays terribly, until he meets the eccentric Mr. Bones, who believes him to be the actual prince, and gives him a lucky streak by playing his horn.
 Vince nearly wins the game until Mr. Bones remembers his mission and stops a perfect putt.
-Vince retires in disgrace, but meets a local singer, Laleti, afterwards, whom he is stricken with.
-Mr. Bones notices this, and by impersonating her, he kidnaps Vince.
+Vince retires in disgrace, but then falls for a singer, Laleti, who Mr. Bones recognizes as an emigrant from Kuvukiland.
+Mr. Bones notices this, and by impersonating her voice, he kidnaps Vince.